programwitch/blogoklahoma/Blog Oklahoma Graphics/RedditEmoji/readme.md

-We used these as custom emoj on some subreddits we help manage
+We used these as custom emoji on some subreddits we help manage

 - [r/blogoklahoma](https://reddit.com/r/blogoklahoma)
 - [r/oklahomahistory](https://reddit.com/r/oklahomahistory)